 The data are taken from the BAUS Data and Audit System for procedures performed between 1 January 2014 and 31 December 2016.

-The number of operations reported may be lower if a surgeon has only worked during part of the relevant time period.
+The number of operations reported may be lower if a surgeon has only worked through part of the relevant time period.

 This is the proportion of patients (expressed as a percentage) requiring a blood transfusion following surgery.
 It is often related to the complexity of the procedure and, separately to the underlying health of the patient.
 It may also be an indicator of complications that have arisen following the procedure.

-The transfusion rate reported does not take into account the patient’s pre-operative haemoglobin level, which may make the patient more likely to require a transfusion post-operatively.
+The transfusion rate reported does not take into account the patient’s pre-operative haemoglobin level.
+If a patient is anaemic before the procedure, this may make him/her more likely to need a transfusion post-operatively.

-The reported rate only identifies whether a patient received a blood transfusion during their admission for PCNL; it does not identify whether the patient was subsequently re-admitted for a blood transfusion.
+The reported tranfusion rate only identifies whether a patient received a blood transfusion during their admission for radical cystectomy; it does not identify whether the patient was re-admitted later for transfusion.
 Patients requiring only a single unit of blood are recorded in the same way as those requiring multiple units of blood (i.e. they either did or did not receive a blood transfusion, with the number of units transfused not being recorded).

-The transfusion rate reported may be lower if a surgeon operates only on smaller, less complex stones or on patients who are less sick; equally, it may be higher if the surgeon operates on more complex stones or patients.
+The transfusion rate reported may be lower if a surgeon operates only on less complex cases or on patients who are less sick; equally, it may be higher if the surgeon operates on more complex cases or patients.

 The red vertical lines displayed on the graphs indicate an acceptable amount of variation (99% and 99.9% alerts).
 If the figures from your surgeon or unit are shown as lying within these inner boundaries (i.e. the dark blue bar is to the left of the red lines), then that surgeon/unit is graded as "acceptable".